 - Ear pads smaller than headphones with similar style

-V-MODA XS are over-ear headphones that deliver superb sound quality, especially in the price basket they’re in.
+V-MODA Crossfade M-100 are over-ear headphones that deliver superb sound quality, especially in the price basket they’re in.
 While some older V-MODA headphones weren’t that comfortable, especially for people with hat size L, these are much more comfortable.

 Let’s read a few buyers’ reviews on Amazon:

 I went through one of my playlists that includes a variety of music types, and the audio quality was superb.
 Vocals had excellent clarity, and the range of sound was very good with rich trebles and solid bass.
 Even at the maximum volume, there was virtually no noticeable distortion.

 Most everything about this headphone is just plain RIGHT!
 The tonal balance from low to high end is voiced both convincingly and extremely satisfyingly.
 I have not found myself wishing for more bass, or more highs and have not had a bit of trouble with the mid range.
 This is very uncommon in the headphone world, to find a comparably low priced set of cans that gives this sort of sonic presentation.
 It truly is remarkable.

 - Great sound quality for the price

 - These are more of well-balanced headphones, with only a slight emphasis on lows

 Crisp highs, great mids and amazing lows are what Audio-Technica ATH-M50x provides.
 What does that mean?
 The sound quality is remarkable and they are very well balanced so you don’t feel like there’s too much bass in the music.